TritonDataCenter/rfd/rfd/0079/README.md

 Endpoint operations:

-* GET - A list of projects associated with requesting user
+* GET - A list of projects associated with requesting user filterable by organization
 * POST - Create a new project via YAML manifest transmitted in POST payload

 ### /v1/projects/$projectId